 DANGEROUS potholes created by the snow have now been filled in.

-Damage to the surface of Eastern Road, Portsmouth, caused by the recent bad weather were made safe last week by roads contractor Colas.
+Damage to the surface of the Eastern Road, Portsmouth, caused by the recent bad weather were made safe last week by roads contractor Colas.

 The company - which has a contract with Portsmouth City Council to maintain the city's roads - has been resurfacing highways judged to be in poor condition.